 - If you only looked at Oracle Linux then you might think that

-Oracle supports open-source software but when Oracle saw MySQL as a potential competitor to their database business they
+Oracle fully supports the concept of open-source software, but when Oracle saw MySQL as a potential competitor to their

-repeated attempted to sideline it as I have documented here.
-If MariaDB had
+database business, they repeatedly attempted to sideline it (as I have documented

 - SUSE was founded in 1992 Germany while Red

 Hat was founded in 1993 USA and they both became successful following the open-source model: give